diaspora/api-documentation/_routes/posts.md

 ### Available post types and Reshares

 The `post_type` field in a response could either be `StatusMessage` or `Reshare`.
 A `StatusMessage` contains available post content fields.
 A `Reshare` also contains all available content fields, but an additional `root` object with information about the original post author and source.
 An interface displaying reshares should make clear that the resharing person is not the author of the contents.
-In addition to the post fields, the reshare's `root` objects looks like the following:
+In addition to the post fields, the reshare's `root` object looks like this:

 ~~~json
 {